Psychiatry Residency Program Structure

 - Community Psychiatry at Metrocare

 The third-year curriculum aims to deepen your understanding of diagnosis and formulation and develop your competence in the long-term management of psychiatric illness.
-As elective time becomes available in the PGY-3 and PGY-4 year residents can craft an individualized schedule, or apply for entry into one of our tracks: Community Psychiatry, Women’s Mental Health, or Clinician-Educator.
+As elective time becomes available in the PGY-3 and PGY-4 year residents can craft an individualized schedule, or apply for entry into one of our areas of concentration.
 All PGY-3 residents participate in a quality improvement project.

 - Outpatient clinics